marcuswestin/require/README.md

 Compile
 =======
+(You'll want to do this before you deploy to production)

   require compile ./example/client.js > client.min.js

-(You'll want to do this before you deploy to production)

 Use programmatically
 ====================
+In your node js:

 	require('require/server').listen(1234, __dirname + '/example')

 or mount it on an http server you're already running